How to write a business letter

 Begin the letter on the left.
 The commonest way of addressing people in a business letter is by title and surname.
 Example: Dear Mr Mathews / Dear Ms Sullivan

-If you do not know the name of the person you are writing to, use a salutation like Dear Sir, Dear Sirs, Dear Sir of Madam or Dear Madam.
+If you don't know the name of the person you are writing to, use a salutation like Dear Sir, Dear Sirs, Dear Sir of Madam or Dear Madam.

 After Dear X, put a comma or nothing at all.
 In American English, it is common to put a colon after the salutation.